data-integrations/google-cloud/docs/BigQueryTable-batchsink.md

 **Table Key**: List of fields that determines relation between tables during Update and Upsert operations.

+**Dedupe By**: Column names and sort order used to choose which input record to update/upsert when there are multiple input records with the same key.
+For example, if this is set to 'updated_time desc', then if there are multiple input records with the same key, the one with the largest value for 'updated_time' will be applied.

 **Create Partitioned Table**: Whether to create the BigQuery table with time partitioning.
 This value is ignored if the table already exists.
 * When this is set to true, table will be created with time partitioning.